 RNAO to release its provincial election platform with solutions to Ontario's nursing crisis

 TORONTO, Feb.
-22, 2022 /CNW/ - With three months remaining until the provincial election, the Registered Nurses' Association of Ontario (RNAO) will release its platform and nurses will discuss its recommendations with the premier, deputy premier and leaders of the opposition parties.
-The event will take place at RNAO's 22nd annual Queen's Park Day (QPD) this Thursday, Feb.
-24, 2022.
+24, 2022 /CNW/ - With three months remaining until the provincial election, the Registered Nurses' Association of Ontario (RNAO) is set to release its platform and nurses will discuss its recommendations with politicians from all political parties.
+The event will take place today (Thursday, Feb.
+24) during RNAO's 22nd annual Queen's Park Day (QPD).

 Titled Ontario's nursing crisis: Your health, your health system, RNAO's 2022 provincial election platform outlines recommendations in five priority areas: environmental determinants of health, social determinants of health, nursing, care delivery and fiscal capacity.
-RNAO's President Morgan Hoffarth and CEO Dr. Doris Grinspun will present the platform during a media conference the morning of QPD.
+RNAO's President Morgan Hoffarth and CEO Dr. Doris Grinspun will present the platform during a media conference this morning.
 During the afternoon we will share a dynamic video discussion moderated by RNAO President-Elect Dr. Claudette Holloway.

 What: RNAO's 22nd annual Queen's Park Day and release of its 2022 provincial election platform: Ontario's nursing crisis: Your health, your health system